 The dance cycle on the Banat plain is predominantly couple dances, apart from Hora.
+The Hora was only ever danced once at an event, the first dance at a wedding, the first or last dance at social dance events.
 We can see some change and progression of the cycle over time through the works of Bartók (1910s), Marcu (1960s) and more recent publications.
 Bartók’s documentation has the faster couple dance De întorsu at the end of the dance cycle and the slowest dance (Larga or Rara) in the middle.
 However Larga (locations of Mureni, Jadani, Seceani) or Rara (locations Igriș, Saravale) are not documented in later Banat publications.

 Soroc is hardly mentioned by Bartók (only one musical transcription, but is included in his notes on the dances), however Soroc is included in the dance cycle described by Marcu and Giurchescu.
 Currently Soroc is a key feature in stage presentations of Banat plain dances, although it has all but disappeared from the current local social repertoire.

 There is a general theme that Bartók describes the dances (Pre loc, Pe picior, Întoarsa) as being for couples not in a group formation, whereas some 50 years later Marcu describes the same dances as danced in a formation of a column.
 This could suggest a mid-twentieth century fashion for dancing in a column formation?

 |First dance||Middle dances||Last dance|

 |Bartók Timiș region||Pe loc or Pe picioare||Larga||De întorsu|